triton-inference-server/server/docs/quickstart.rst

 After the build completes follow these steps to run the server and the example client applications.

-#. :ref:`Run the inference server <section-run-tensorrt-inference-server>`.
+#. :ref:`Run the inference server <section-quickstart-run-tensorrt-inference-server>`.
-#. :ref:`Verify that the server is running correct <section-verify-inference-server-status>`.
+#. :ref:`Verify that the server is running correct <section-quickstart-verify-inference-server-status>`.
-#. :ref:`Get the example client applications <section-getting-the-examples>`.
+#. :ref:`Get the example client applications <section-quickstart-getting-the-examples>`.
-#. :ref:`Run the image classification example <section-running-the-image-classification-example>`.
+#. :ref:`Run the image classification example <section-quickstart-running-the-image-classification-example>`.

-.. _section-building-with-cmake:
+.. _section-quickstart-building-with-cmake:

 Building With CMake
 -------------------

-Make sure you complete the steps in :ref:`section-prerequisites` before attempting to build the inference server.
+Make sure you complete the steps in :ref:`section-quickstart-prerequisites` before attempting to build the inference server.
 To build with CMake you must decide which features of the inference server you want, build any required dependencies, and the lastly build the TensorRT Inference